sajidalirander/kubernetes-Learning-by-building-from-setup-to-services/leason/ch4.md

 * A `Secret` for the database password.
 Read and follow the instruction carefully at [Creating Secret](../postgres/build/create_secret.md).
 * `Persistent Storage` (a PV and a PVC) for the database files.
 Set up the [Persistent Storage](../postgres/build/make_pv.md) so our database has a safe place to keep its data.
 * A `Deployment` to run the PostgreSQL container.
 Let's create and apply the YAML for the [PostgreSQL Deployment](../postgres/build/deploy_sql.md).
 * A `Service` to expose the database within the cluster.
+Start it as a service and make it usable for other applications inside your cluster.
+We need to [Create a Service](../postgres/build/service.md).

 Just like with MinIO, the first step is to securely handle our credentials.